ravaee/simple_contact_page/README.md

 how to use it? its very simple take a look to below code :

-for example imagine that is your android application java code which represent application support button in your client app:
+for example imagine that is your android application java code which represent application support button in a client app:

 ```
 support.setOnClickListener(new View.OnClickListener() {